Introducing the Multi Root Trustless Access Protocol (MrTAP)

 The BastionZero token

-The BastionZero token has signatures from two independent roots of trust: the BastionZero cloud service, and your Single Sign On Provider (SSO).
-Targets validate each access against both roots of trust, ensuring that neither BastionZero’s cloud service, nor your SSO, become a single point of compromise for your infrastructure.
+Every access to an infrastructure target is controlled by a BastionZero OpenPubKey Token.
+This is a souped-up OIDC token, which has signatures from two independent roots of trust: your Single Sign On Provider (SSO) and BastionZero’s cloud service.
+Targets grant access only after they cryptographically validate the token against both roots of trust.
+This way, neither BastionZero’s cloud service, nor your SSO, create a single point of compromise for your infrastructure.

 The user's key

-Each time a user Alice logs into BastionZero, she chooses a fresh key that she stores locally on her machine.
-Her key is then certified (in the BastionZero token) by the two roots of trust: the BastionZero cloud service and the SSO.
+Our protocol is completely transparent to the user -- it looks just like SSO + MFA.
+But under the hood, each time a user (Alice) logs into BastionZero, her client chooses a fresh key that it stores locally on her machine.
+Her key is then certified (in the BastionZero OpenPubKey token) by the two roots of trust: the BastionZero cloud service and the SSO.
 Alice then uses her key to sign all her messages.
-This ensures that our cloud service cannot tamper with Alice’s messages or inject its own commands to your targets.
+This ensures that our cloud service does not have privileged access to your infrastructure targets and cannot tamper with your users’ connections.

-Our cloud service is not granted privileged access to your targets.
-Every message in the MrTAP protocol includes the hash of the previous message and the signature of the dispatching party.
-This prevents the cloud service from altering messages or injecting its own commands.
+Our cloud service never has privileged access to your targets.
+Every message in the MrZAP protocol includes the hash of the previous message and the signature of the dispatching party.
+This prevents the cloud service from altering messages or injecting its own commands into the user’s connections.

 Frequently asked questions